skaynor/wildhunts-campaign/docs/resources/weapons/sword-shield.md

 *You gain a +3 bonus on attacks and damage rolls; and +3 AC while shield is equipped.*

-This weapon retains all previous rarities weapon.
+This weapon retains all previous rarities weapon properties.